A topic from the subject of Safety Protocols in Chemistry.

 Equipment and Techniques

 • Containment.
 The first step in cleaning up a chemical spill is to contain the spill.
-This may involve using absorbent materials, such as booms or pads, to prevent the spill from spreading.
+This may involve using absorbent materials, such as booms, spill pads, or diatomaceous earth, to prevent the spill from spreading.
+Consider using appropriate personal protective equipment (PPE) such as gloves, eye protection, and potentially a respirator.

 • Disposal.
-The final step in cleaning up a chemical spill is to dispose of the contaminated materials.
-This may involve sending the materials to a hazardous waste disposal facility.
+The final step in cleaning up a chemical spill is to dispose of the contaminated materials properly.
+This may involve following institutional guidelines for hazardous waste disposal.
+Never pour chemicals down the drain unless explicitly permitted.

 • Small spills.
 Small spills are typically less than 1 liter in volume.
-They can be cleaned up using simple methods, such as sweeping or mopping.
+They can often be cleaned up using simple methods, such as sweeping or mopping, with appropriate PPE.

 • Medium spills.
 Medium spills are typically between 1 and 10 liters in volume.
-They may require more extensive cleanup methods, such as using absorbent materials or booms.
+They may require more extensive cleanup methods, such as using absorbent materials or booms, and potentially specialized cleanup kits.

 • Large spills.
 Large spills are typically greater than 10 liters in volume.
-They may require specialized equipment and training to clean up.
+They may require specialized equipment, training, and potentially evacuation of the area.
+Emergency services should be contacted immediately.

 • Record the details of the spill.
-This includes the type of chemical that was spilled, the amount that was spilled, the area where the spill occurred, and the time of the spill.
+This includes the type of chemical that was spilled, the amount that was spilled, the area where the spill occurred, the time of the spill, and the individuals involved.
+Complete an incident report according to your institution's guidelines.

 Applications